UniCalli: A Unified Diffusion Framework for Column-Level Generation and Recognition of Chinese Calligraphy: Experimentation

 \subsection{Ablation Studies}

-\textbf{Components ablation.} We systematically evaluate the impact of the three main components of our model: (1) the Duplicate RoPE with Modulated Embedding, (2) the Joint Training Strategy utilizing synthetic, labeled, and unlabeled data, and (3) the Conditional Dropout mechanism.
-We start with a baseline model and incrementally add each component, measuring the performance at each stage.
-The quantitative results are summarized in Table~\ref{tab:abl}.
+\textbf{Components ablation.} We systematically evaluate the impact of the three main components of our framework (Table~\ref{tab:abl}): (1) the Duplicate RoPE with Modulated Embedding, (2) the Joint Training Strategy utilizing synthetic, labeled, and unlabeled data, and (3) the Conditional Dropout mechanism.
+To establish a rigorous comparison, we define the \textbf{Baseline} as a standard FLUX \cite{labs2025flux1kontextflowmatching} model trained exclusively on the generation task.
+In this baseline setup, the clean condition, noisy image, and mask are concatenated into a single input sequence processed by a single, continuous RoPE, without our proposed structural decoupling or joint optimization.

 \textbf{Value of $p_\text{drop}$.} The $p_\text{drop}$ (Eq.~\ref{eq:conditional_dropout}) value is the primary hyperparameter in our Conditional Dropout mechanism.
 It influences the model's focus, creating a trade-off between learning the fundamental \textbf{glyph structure} and capturing the specific calligraphic \textbf{style}.
 A higher $p_\text{drop}$ value encourages the model to ignore stylistic information and concentrate on the core character shape, while a lower value allows for more stylistic detail to be preserved, as shown in Figure~\ref{fig:abl-p-drop}.